voucherifyio/voucherify-java-sdk/README.md

 ## 🛠️ Contributing

-Read more about how to Contribute to Voucherify Ruby SDK by visiting main repo [GENERATING-SDKS.md](https://github.com/voucherifyio/voucherify-openapi/blob/master/GENERATING-SDKS.md)
+Read more about how to Contribute to Voucherify Java SDK by visiting main repo [GENERATING-SDKS.md](https://github.com/voucherifyio/voucherify-openapi/blob/master/GENERATING-SDKS.md)

 Remember that this SDK is auto generated (except of the tests) so changes made here will be overwritten by generator.